Dr Lei Chai

 Summary

 Lei Chai obtained his PhD in Thermal energy and power engineering at Beijing University of Technology in 2012 and then worked as a Lecturer at Chinese Academy of Sciences for 2 years and as a Postdoctoral Researcher Assistant at Queen Mary University of London for 3 years.
-Lei Chai has published over 60 scientific papers on experimental and numerical investigations on CO2 power and refrigeration systems, energy storage devices and systems, heat transfer enhancement and novel heat exchangers, boiling and condensation, hydrogen energy, function materials and applications, etc. Since June 2017, Lei Chai has worked as a Research Fellow at Centre for Sustainable Energy use in Food chains (CSEF), at Brunel University London.
+Lei Chai has published over 60 scientific papers on advanced CO2 power and refrigeration systems, energy storage devices and systems, heat transfer enhancement and novel heat exchangers, hydrogen energy and fuel cell, function materials and applications, etc. Since June 2017, Lei Chai has worked as a Research Fellow at Centre for Sustainable Energy use in Food chains (CSEF), at Brunel University London.

 Qualifications